ArtyomKaltovich/bioinf_projects/project_4/lab_notes.md

         ERROR: Could not find a version that satisfies the requirement urllib3D (from versions: none)
         ERROR: No matching distribution found for urllib3D

+* 26.02.2020 - still trying to install repeatmodeler

 - trying on virtual machines - both failed
 - trying to install directly by unpacking tar archive from official site - failed as no perl packages

+* 27.02.2020 - still trying to install repeatmodeler

 - cpan failed to install them
 - installing with pacman
 - repeatmodeler needs repeatmasker